-David Schaak loves nothing more than great lyrics, loud guitars and old technology, and he brings these long-term loves to a vibrant life through a healthy serving of Southern Americana Rock, as evidenced by “Lost, Alone & Lonesome”, the lead single from his impressive debut LP “Meet My Ghosts”.
+David Schaak loves nothing more than great lyrics, loud guitars, and old technology, and he brings these long-term loves to vibrant life through a healthy serving of Southern Americana Rock, as evidenced by “Lost, Alone & Lonesome”, the lead single from his impressive debut LP “Meet My Ghosts”.

 In late 2019, David took a clutch of songs and headed into the studio with producer Lee Griffin and engineer Jason Millhouse from Recordworks (Brisbane).
 All three were holding on to a strict ‘less-is-more’ policy, resisting any unnecessary layering or complexity that would hide the all-important human element.
 The focus was on simplicity and performance – if they wanted a dirty guitar, then they simply turned it up – loud.